 Paying for College

-What is a Solicitation Disclosure?
+What is an Application and Solicitation Disclosure?

-A Solicitation Disclosure is a document provided to prospective college loan borrowers by private lenders that outlines the basic information about the terms and total cost associated with each of the lender's loans.
+An Application and Solicitation Disclosure is a document provided to prospective college loan borrowers by private lenders that outlines the basic information about the terms and total cost associated with each of the lender's loans.
 The document includes college loan facts you need to know, such as:

-• Repayment options
+• The available repayment options

 • Eligibility criteria

-Every Solicitation Disclosure includes an example showing the total cost of a lender's loan based on a certain amount borrowed and the terms of repayment.
+Every Application and Solicitation Disclosure includes an example showing the total cost of a lender's loan based on a certain amount borrowed and the terms of repayment.
 It also provides a comparison of potential federal loan options and the next steps to borrowing a college loan.

 Why does this matter to you?

-Solicitation Disclosures are required by lenders like us to help you (the borrower) make an educated decision and and understand the details of your college loan.
+Application and Solicitation Disclosures are required by lenders like us to help you (the borrower) make an educated decision and and understand the details of your college loan.
 These documents allow you to compare apples to apples in researching college loans, and give you an idea of the total cost of a loan before you borrow it, including what you will be expected to pay, and when.

 Learn more about borrowing student loans